Visualization Selection Guide

 Sort your bars

 Unsorted bars make comparison harder.
-Always sort by the metric unless the category has a natural order (months, age groups).
+Always sort by the metric, unless the category has a natural order (months, age groups).

 station_rev = station_rev.sort_values('amount', ascending=False)